DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc F - The Missing Vistana.md

 > [!lore]+ **Strahd’s Bounty**
 >
-> When Strahd received Madam Eva’s most recent fortelling, he learned that he could not control the raw power of the Fanes without a token of the *Rozana’s* divinity.
+> When Strahd received Madam Eva’s [[Arc C - Into the Valley#C8.
+Black Carriage|most recent fortelling]], he learned that he could not control the raw power of the Fanes without a token of the *Rozana’s* divinity.
 Strahd also learned of two means by which he could obtain such a token: by sacrificing a memento of his past at the Whispering Wall by Yester Hill, or by securing a mortal descendant who bore a divine spark of the Ladies Three themselves.
 Strahd’s preference is, of course, the latter.
 >
 > Strahd knows that a descendant of one of the Ladies lives somewhere in the valley, and knows which signs will lead him to them.
 To this end, he has dispatched his spies across Barovia in search of them.
 Though Strahd doesn’t know it, his cupbearer and most recent consort—the **vampire spawn** Escher—has taken it upon himself to pursue the descendant as well.
->
-> Though Escher joined Strahd’s court freely, he has recently grown anxious that Strahd might soon discard him—especially if Strahd’s vampiric brides, Ludmilla, Anastrasya, and Volenta, succeed in winning back his favor.
-As such, when a Vistana named Yan—one of Strahd's many spies—visited Castle Ravenloft for a report, Escher struck a deal with him.
-Yan agreed to assist in locating the Ladies' descendant; in exchange, once Escher became Strahd’s favored consort, he would provide Yan with riches and power.
 >
 > ***Escher & Yan's Deal.*** Though Escher joined Strahd’s court freely, he has recently grown anxious that Strahd might soon discard him—especially if Strahd’s vampiric brides, Ludmilla, Anastrasya, and Volenta, succeed in winning back his favor.
 As such, when a Vistana named Yan—one of Strahd's many spies—visited Castle Ravenloft for a report, Escher struck a deal with him.
 Yan agreed to assist in locating the Ladies' descendant; in exchange, once Escher became Strahd’s favored consort, he would provide Yan with riches and power.
 >